nevermined-io/payments/README.md

 ### Create a Payments Plan

-Once the app is initialized we can create a subscription:
+Once the app is initialized we can create a payment plan:

 ```typescript
 const planDID = await payments.createCreditsPlan({